drawbuildplay/blog/content/blog/home-building-checklist-location/index.md

 ---
 title: "Home Building Checklist - Choosing a Location"
 description: "The first thing when scouting for a new home is choosing a location.
-Whether you plan to buy a plot of land and have a custom architect design and build for you, or if you plan to go with one of the many neighborhoods built with existing plans by Pulte, DR Horton, or other large developers, the first step is to find a home in your desired location."
+Whether you plan to buy a plot of land and use a custom architect/builder, or if you plan to go with one of the many neighborhoods built with existing plans by Pulte, DR Horton, or other large developers, the first step is to find a home in your desired location."
 date: 2019-01-03T10:11:27-05:00
 categories: [home-improvement]
 images: